Need to talk? Call 1800 882 436.

 Depression and anxiety in fathers

-If you are feeling very tired, irritable or angry, you feel overwhelmed or that you can’t cope, it’s very important to talk to your doctor.
-It can take courage to seek help, but it’s the best thing you can do for your family.
+It is very important you talk to a healthcare professional if you are feeling very tired, irritable, angry, overwhelmed or cannot cope.
+It can take courage to seek help, but it's the best thing you can do for your family.

 If you’re feeling depressed or anxious, or feeling like you might hurt yourself or your baby, call the PANDA Helpline on 1300 726 306 (Mon to Fri, 9am – 7.30pm AEST) or Lifeline on 13 11 14 (24 hours a day, 7 days a week).